ten-protocol/go-ten/tools/azuredeployer/enclavedeployer/README.md

 The Obscuro enclave service can be tested by running the `TestOnAzureEnclaveNodesMonteCarloSimulation` test.

 For this test, the value of `$1` in the enclave service start command must be set to `0`.

+## Testing changes

+Changes can be tested by checking out a branch on the VM or scp-ing the changed files over to the box.
+You will need to re-run the docker build from inside the obscuro-playground dir on the VM:

+    sudo docker build -t obscuro_enclave -f dockerfiles/enclave_local_build.Dockerfile .

+## Multiple nodes

+You can run the azure_deployer tool multiple times to run more than one node by modifying the resource group name param at the top of the script, e.g. you could add a number

+    resourceGroupName     = "ObscuroEnclaveService2"

+Note the IP logged out at the end of each run to SSH to the box (and to configure them into simulation_multi_azure_enclaves_test.go).
+Don't forget to increment the nodeID parameter when you call the `docker run` command above.

+Each of these resource groups will need to be deleted separately through the Azure dashboard webapp when you are finished with them.